mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 Is the total picture of autumn something abstract for us?
 No. The single maple leaf shows it exactly.

 That is our life.
-Katagiri’s life right now – next moment, I don’t know if my life is going on or not.
+[This is] Katagiri’s life right now – next moment, I don’t know if my life is going on or not.
 Right now, all I can do is just sit down and talk about Buddha’s teaching, anyway.
 That’s it.
 Beyond good or bad, right or wrong, or like or dislike.

 That is what Dōgen Zenji says.
 It is a very beautiful first and second paragraph, talking about exactly the total picture of the human world.